 Major deliveries of construction materials are to be coordinated with the Property Manager at least 48 hours in advance.
-Certain daytime deliveries may be scheduled during the hours of 7:00 am to 4:00 pm, Monday through Friday.
+Certain daytime deliveries may be scheduled during the hours of 5:00 am to 4:00 pm, Monday through Friday and all day Saturday and Sunday.
+There are some standing deliveries which take precedent throughout the week and the Property Manager can list those times.